dotnet/dotnet-docker/samples/dotnetapp/dotnet-docker-arm32.md

-# .NET Core and Docker for ARM32 and Raspberry Pi
+# Use .NET Core and Docker on ARM32 and Raspberry Pi

 You can use .NET Core and Docker together on [ARM32](https://en.wikipedia.org/wiki/ARM_architecture) devices, with [Docker for Raspberry Pi and ARM32 devices](https://docs.docker.com/install/linux/docker-ce/debian).

 > Note: that Docker refers to ARM32 as `armhf` in documentation and other places.

+See [Use ASP.NET Core on Linux ARM32 with Docker](../aspnetapp/aspnetcore-docker-arm32.md) for ASP.NET Core apps.

 See [.NET Core and Docker for ARM64](dotnet-docker-arm64.md) if you are interested in [ARM64](https://en.wikipedia.org/wiki/ARM64) usage.